 Londonderry Port & Harbour Commissioners are committed to the highest standards of Corporate Governance.
 The Board currently has a number of Committees to manage Health & Safety, Risk, Audit and Pension & Remuneration.

 Brian was appointed as the Chief Executive and Harbour Commissioner in March 2003.
 A former Director of Harland and Wolff, Brian has many years’ experience in ship design and maritime economics.
 He is a Chartered Director, a Fellow of the Institute of Directors and a Fellow of the Royal Institution of Chartered Surveyors.
 Brian is a Past President of the Londonderry Chamber of Commerce and a former Council Member of the Northern Ireland Prince’s Trust, British Ports’ Association and the Confederation of British Industries Northern Ireland.

 Arlene was appointed as Financial Controller in May 2013 having worked in the role of Assistant Financial Controller since 2005.
-Arlene was promoted to Finance & Corporate Services Director in January 2016.
+Arlene was promoted to Chief Operating Officer in 2023.
 She is a Fellow of Chartered Accountants Ireland and holds an Executive Master of Business Administration.
 Having trained and qualified with Moore Stephens Chartered Accountants, Arlene has over 19 years’ experience in the finance sector including Public and Private Sector audit.

-George was appointed as Port Engineer in April 2004 and was promoted to Engineering & Development Director in January 2016.
+George was appointed as Port Engineer in April 2004 and later promoted to Chief Operating Officer.
 Previously a Senior Engineer at Harland and Wolff, George has over 20 years’ project management experience in the engineering, marine and infrastructure sectors.
 He is a Chartered Engineer and a Chartered Director, a Member of the Institute of Mechanical Engineers and a Fellow of the Institute of Directors.